6enard/kadii/FIREBASE_SETUP_GUIDE.md

 3. Click **Publish**

-**IMPORTANT:** The key fix here is separating `create` permission from other operations.
-This explicitly allows newly authenticated users to create their initial user document.
+**IMPORTANT:** The key fix here is adding explicit rules for `friendRequests` and `challenges` collections, allowing authenticated users to create, read (when involved), and update (when recipient) these documents.

 ## Step 4: Test the Complete Flow